ezSQL/ezsql/WIKI.md

 With **ezsql** these four functions are all you will need 99.9% of the time.
 Of course there are also some other useful functions but we will get into those later.

 **_Important Note:_** _If you use **ezsql** inside a function you write, you will need to put **global $db;** at the top._
->In version 4 or higher there are global functions available to retrieve the object. **`getInstance()`**, **`tagInstance`**(getTagCreated)
+>In version 3 and higher there are global functions available to retrieve the object. **`getInstance()`**, **`tagInstance`**(getTagCreated)

-Need more help, try reading this article: https://wpshout.com/introduction-to-wpdb-why-not/ and https://codex.wordpress.org/Class_Reference/wpdb.
+Need more help, try reading these articles: https://wpshout.com/introduction-to-wpdb-why-not/, https://wpreset.com/customize-wpdb-class/, and https://codex.wordpress.org/Class_Reference/wpdb.

 Any articles referencing WordPress database engine is an good source of what kind of ecosystem can be built with the flexible of what this library provides.
-However, the ease of use and process this library initially fostered, spreaded to other areas, leading to hard to follow, and bad coding habits by today's standards.
+However, the ease of use and process this library initially fostered, spread to other areas, leading to hard to follow, and bad coding habits by today's standards.

 Version 4 of this library attempts to, beside all the additional features, _remove some bad coding styles_, _bring the library to modern coding practices of which_, _follow proper __OOP__ and be __PSR__ compliant_.